MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/cli-commands.md

 ## Troubleshooting

-To troubleshoot issues with the `devtunnel` CLI, the following may be useful:
+To troubleshoot issues with the `devtunnel` CLI, the following tips may be useful:

 - Ensure you're on the latest version of the `devtunnel` CLI.
 Check the currently installed version with `devtunnel --version`.
-- The `--verbose` option prints debugging messages which can provide additional diagnostic information.
+- The `--verbose` option prints debugging messages, which can provide extra diagnostic information.